When your Elderly Parent Hurts You

 HOW TO DEAL WITH ATTEMPTS TO DESTROY YOU?

 I suffered terribly.
 I have had moments wondering whether I could cope with all the anger directed at me.
 Hate is a terrible monster, like Cerberus (the three-headed dog of Greek myth guarding the entrance to the underworld).
 Envy is an even more devilish monster.
 You have to protect yourself against monsters.
-I was greatly supported by my husband and grown up daughter but I needed judicial help too.
+I was greatly supported by my husband and grown up child but I needed judicial help too.
 So, get help is number one.’

 ‘Number two: look at where the anger comes from.
 Is it justified?
 Does it come from a well-educated, well balanced person (or persons) who is open to mediation, respecting the choices you make in your life?
 Or from an ill person who benefits from blaming you for whatever.
 Try to stay unaffected.
 People willingly venting their unrestrained anger are harming themselves; it is like the trash taking itself out.
 So, get help and try to stay unaffected.
 That sounds contradictory, but it isn’t’.